height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 ARROQUEÑO

-As we increased our agave range, we knew we wanted to create Mezcal from the Americana var, one of the oldest and large agaves.
-Oaxacensis, an agave of large wingspan, can take between 12 to 25 years to grow depending on the region.
-This Mezcal is an icon of Siete Misterios and championed by many as their favorite.
+As we increased our Agave range, we knew we wanted to create Mezcal from the Americana var, one of the oldest and largest Agaves.
+Agave Americana var.
+Oaxacensis, an Agave of large wingspan, can take between 12 to 25 years to grow depending on the region.
+This Mezcal is an icon of Los Siete Misterios and championed by many as their favorite.
 Soft and aromatic, our Arroqueño Mezcal beautifully expresses notes of citrus and walnut with an earthy minerality.

 Cooking: Earth oven, using wood and river stones